Avanade/Beef/samples/MyEf.Hr/README.md

 ## Implementation steps

 As described earlier, this sample will walk through the implementation in a number of logical steps:
-1. [Employee DB](./docs/Employee-DB.md) - creates the `Employee` database table and related stored procedures.
+1. [Employee DB](./docs/Employee-DB.md) - creates the `Employee` database table and related entity framework capabilities.
 2. [Employee API](./docs/Employee-Api.md) - creates the `Employee` entities, API and related data access logic.
 3. [Employee Test](./docs/Employee-Test.md) - creates the `Employee` end-to-end integration tests to validate the API and database functionality.
 4. [Employee Search](./docs/Employee-Search.md) - adds the `Employee` search capability and tests.